DevDuque/VueWeather/README.md

     Project developed with VueJS, OpenWeather API.

   ## 💻 Project
-    It is a Vue-based application, which returns the weather of the searched site using the OpenWeather API
+    It is a Vue-based application, which returns the weather of the searched city, using the OpenWeather API

   ## :memo: License